BL 16.25-inch Mk I naval gun: Service

 Elswick had already supplied similar guns to Italy's Regia Marina and fitted in the of 1885 and the Royal Navy required parity for its Mediterranean Fleet.
 The adoption of this gun was influenced by the slow rate of production of the preferred new 13.5 in guns: the Royal Navy had the option of delaying the completion of the new s until sufficient 13.5-inch guns were available to equip them with four guns in two twin barbettes as planned; to use 12 in guns, or to equip them with the new 16.25 in guns.

 The decision made was to install 16.25-inch guns in in 1887 in single barbettes fore and aft, each gun substituting for two 13.5-inch guns.
 For the following and the 16.25-inch guns were mounted in pairs in a single turret placed forward.

 Weaknesses such as droop and cracking were discovered in the early design, and the many subsequent changes meant that none of the twelve guns built were identical, so the Mk I denomination was discontinued and the individual guns were referred to by their serial numbers.
-The great weight, low rate of fire and short life of less than 75 rounds meant that the guns were less than successful and were in fact never fired in action.
+The great weight, low rate of fire and short life of less than 75 rounds meant that the guns were unsuccessful and never fired in action.